Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week9.md

 Here's our Instructor Andrews Notes for week-9 : <https://github.com/omenking/aws-bootcamp-cruddur-2023/blob/week-9-again/journal/week9.md>

+CI/CD means: Codes can easily deploy to production without the need to manually do it

 The aim of this week was to automate building the backend-flask image with a build pipeline using CodeBuild and CodePipeline.
-This would provide us with a complete CI/CD pipeline [Further Knowledge](https://aws.amazon.com/blogs/devops/complete-ci-cd-with-aws-codecommit-aws-codebuild-aws-codedeploy-and-aws-codepipeline/)
+This would provide us with a complete CI/CD pipeline, Read here for [Further Knowledge](https://aws.amazon.com/blogs/devops/complete-ci-cd-with-aws-codecommit-aws-codebuild-aws-codedeploy-and-aws-codepipeline/)

 Prior to implementing the CI/CD pipeline, these scripts had to be run in the following order manually